hatdropper1977/john.soban.ski/content/create-nft-with-rarible-part-1.md

 ![Config Profile]({filename}/images/Create_Nft_With_Rarible_Part_1/28_Config_Profile.png)

 Once you click **submit**, MetaMask will prompt you for a **Sign** request.
-MetaMask will use your private key to digitally sign the update request and post the change to the Ethernet blockchain.
+MetaMask will use your private key to digitally sign the update request and post the change to the Ethereum blockchain.

 ![Sign Profile]({filename}/images/Create_Nft_With_Rarible_Part_1/29_Sign_Profile.png)